Analysis of Resistors in Series and Parallel

 I. Resistors in Series and Parallel Circuits

-When resistors are connected end-to-end with no branches, they form a series circuit.
+When resistors are connected end-to-end with no branches, they form a series circuit where the exact same electrical current flows sequentially through every component.
 The diagram below shows a series circuit with two resistors.

 Resistors in Series Circuits